General information

 Collecting a court judgment

 There are several ways to attempt to collect a judgment.
-This resource provides an overview of several methods:
+This presentation provides an overview of several methods:

 - I Won, I Have a Judgment!
 Now What?
 Collecting Judgments in Washington State by Beresford Booth PLLC

 Two of the most common methods for collecting a judgment are using the garnishment process to take money from a paycheck or a bank account, or hiring a collection agency to seek payment.
-A collection agency will take steps to find assets to collect.
-If you do a garnishment, one way to learn where the person works or banks is to use the supplemental proceedings process.
 A judgment can also be a lien on real estate.

 Garnishment